The Astounding, Years-Long Corruption Involving Comey and Mueller

 Sounds a lot like an insurance policy, if you will.

-So there's this guy is scared to death.
+So this guy is scared to death.

-He's a f well, he should be exposed.
+Well, he should be exposed.

 In an interrogatory in Great Britain, he would not stand by his own dossier.

-That John Brennan, the CIA director, was leaking the Harry Reid, and then writing Reed writing a letter to Comey, and they were all leaking Fusion GPS, Christopher Steele, all leaking this phony Russian dossier to the press, the gullible press, that ends up printing what was never verified, never confirmed, never corroborated independently by anybody.
+And they were all leaking Fusion GPS, Christopher Steele, all leaking this phony Russian dossier to the press, the gullible press, that ends up printing what was never verified, never confirmed, never corroborated independently by anybody.

 Why would a CIA director be spreading false information, unverified information?